ajayvasagiri/nodedotjs/README.md

 * [] Required: The destination server is configurable via the `--host`, `--port`  or `--url` arguments
 * [] Required: The destination server is configurable via the `x-destination-url` header
 * [] Required: Client requests and respones are printed to stdout
-* [] Not Working: The `--logfile` argument outputs all logs to the file specified instead of stdout
+* [] Required: The `--logfile` argument outputs all logs to the file specified instead of stdout
 * [] Optional: The `--exec` argument proxies stdin/stdout to/from the destination program
 * [] Optional: The `--loglevel` argument sets the logging chattiness
 * [] Optional: Supports HTTPS